ronaldgreeff/genderio/README.md

 # Instagender
-## *AI powered gender prediction*
+## *AI powered gender prediction* :baby:

 #### Video Demo:  [URL HERE](https://www.youtube.com/)
+&nbsp;
 #### Description:
-> Instagender is a web application that predicts the gender of a baby from ultrasound images using a neural network.
+Instagender is a web application that predicts the gender of a baby from ultrasound images using a neural network.
+&nbsp;
+#### Background
+I've developed this app as my final project for Harvard's CS50x course - building something of interest to me, that solves an actual problem and outlives the course.
+We've recently had a baby and my wife, wanting to be sure of the gender of the baby at 12 weeks, gave me the idea to build a gender prediction application.
+I hope to improve some aspects of the application and have used Docker specifically for the purposes of expansion and maintenance.

 # Overview
 ## Built using